So far we have devoured a turkey from Tesco that should have been £32 but on Boxing Day was reduced to an amazing £4.95.

 I did get super excited at our local Tesco Express today though when I spotted fresh herbs for 3p!!!
 I trotted off with some thyme and some sage.
 The checkout operator even commented how cheap they were and then asked me what I was going to do with them.
 Talk about put me on the spot!
 I didn’t think “I’m a food blogger and I can’t resist buying food” was going to go down that well, so I made something up about making fritters with sage and freezing thyme.

 So there I was, in the Costello kitchen making sage fritters – Whether we wanted them or not!
 To be honest, they are really easy and quick – the girls love them (as long as there is plenty of sugar over them and not too much sage).
-The trick is taking their photos – Almost impossible not to make them look really unappealing.
+The tricky part is taking their photos – Almost impossible not to make them look really unappealing.

 - 2 Large Apples – I used Pink Lady